MatteoCalvanico/pss23-Calvanico-Monti-Ghinelli-VirtualCasino/README.md

 </p>

 #
-# Try your luck at Blackjack or Roulette and risk it all with dice
+# Try your luck at Blackjack or Roulette and risk it all with the dice
 #
 ## Functionality
 The minimum and mandatory features are listed below: